1f1n/Dragon/README.md

 </h1>
 <p>Scrape the contract addresses of new, soaring, completing and bonding tokens on Pump.Fun and Moonshot.</p>
 <p>
-1. Select the module you want to use from the four listed.
+1. Select the module you want to use from the four listed.<br>
-2. Enter the amount of threads you'd like to use.
+2. Enter the amount of threads you'd like to use.<br>
-3. Select whether you'd like to use proxies or not.
+3. Select whether you'd like to use proxies or not.<br>
 4. Receive your contract addresses.<br><br>
 Note, here are the links to where the data is being grabbed from:<br>
 <a href="https://gmgn.ai/meme?chain=sol&tab=new_creation">New Token</a><br>